kylebgorman/swipe/README.md

     cd folderOfPackageCreatedByUnTARring/
     ./configure; make; make install;

-If you're not superuser, or don't want to install globally, make sure to use '--prefix=PATH/TO/LOCATION' as an argument to 'configure'.
-You may need to alter the #include statements as well.

-These two libraries are also available via fink or DarwinPorts.
+These two libraries are also available via Fink and DarwinPorts.

 Windows/CYGWIN: Unsupported.
 Send details of any successes, however.